Boundary H\"older Regularity for Elliptic Equations on Reifenberg Flat Domains: Abstract

 \section{Abstract}

-In this note, we investigate the boundary H\"{o}lder regularity for fully nonlinear elliptic equations on Reifenberg flat domains.
-We will prove that for any $0<\alpha<1$, there exists $\delta>0$ such that the solutions are $C^{\alpha}$ at $x_0\in \partial \Omega$ provided that $\Omega$ is $(\delta,R)$-Reifenberg flat at $x_0$ (see \Cref{d-re}).
-A similar result for the Poisson equation has been proved by Lemenant and Sire \cite{Lemenant-Sire}, where the Alt-Caffarelli-Friedman’s monotonicity formula is used.
-Besides the generalization to fully nonlinear elliptic equations, our method is simple.
-In addition, even for the Poisson equation, our result is stronger than that of Lemenant and Sire.
+In this paper, we investigate the boundary H\"{o}lder regularity for elliptic equations (precisely, the Poisson equation, linear equations in divergence form and non-divergence form, the p-Laplace equations and fully nonlinear elliptic equations) on Reifenberg flat domains.
+We prove that for any $0<\alpha<1$, there exists $\delta>0$ such that the solution is $C^{\alpha}$ at $x_0\in \partial \Omega$ provided that $\Omega$ is $\delta$-Reifenberg flat at $x_0$ (see \Cref{d-re}).
+In particular, for any $0 < \alpha < 1$, if $\partial \Omega$ is $C^1$ and $u=g$ on $\partial \Omega$ with $g\in C^{\alpha}(x_0)$, then $u\in C^{\alpha}(x_0)$.
+A similar result for the Poisson equation has been proved by Lemenant and Sire \cite{MR3156895}, where the Alt-Caffarelli-Friedman's monotonicity formula is used.